-Compliance, the application for final approval of master content, usually operated by broadcasters or any other media outlets.
-The application enables a user to review the content and verify it complies with the local broadcasting regulatory.
+Compliance is the application for final approval of master content, usually operated by broadcasters or other media outlets.
+The application enables users to review the content and verify it complies with the local broadcasting regulatory.

-It is an extensive collaboration tool that lets you decide whether the material is acceptable for airing or not.
-Comments made in this application will be included in an automated email subscription to notify selected recipients of your choice/decision.
-By approving a "Master", the content is automatically transferred to the master play-out.
-In the process, the original asset is quality controlled to comply with the broadcaster's technical specifications.
+It is a comprehensive collaboration tool that lets you decide whether the material is acceptable for airing or not.
+Mediabank Compliance will include the user's comments and forward them using an automated email subscription to notify selected recipients of your choice/decision.
+By approving a "Master," the content is automatically transferred to the master play-out.
+The original asset is quality controlled to comply with the broadcaster's technical specifications in the process.

 - Search module